DjuloFyro/NLP_Annotation/README.md

 ## Project architecture

-Our work can be found in the notebook named : 'nlp_annotaion.ipynb' The annotation sheet is in the file `offensive_tweets_annotated.xlsx`.
+Our work can be found in the notebook named : `nlp_annotation.ipynb` The annotation sheet is in the file `offensive_tweets_annotated.xlsx`.